deadBlueShark/education/react/note-react.md

 - When we pull in API data, we want to use componentDidMount, because we want to make sure the component has rendered to the DOM before we bring in the data.

+- The steps for building React apps from scratch:

+1. Break the app into components
+2. Build a static version of the app
+3. Determine what should be stateful
+4. Determine in which component each piece of state should live
+5. Hard-code initial states
+6. Add inverse data flow
+7. Add server communication